codefortulsa/courtbot-python/README.md

 comes in" webhook.
 E.g., http://34ae567a.ngrok.io/sms/twilio

-Note: super annoying, but every time you restart ngrok you'll have to update your twilio number's messaging webhook again.
+Note: super annoying, but every time you restart ngrok you'll have to update your twilio number's messaging webhook again, and you'll need to change your `ALLOWED_HOSTS` to include the new ngrok host.
 Unless you pay for ngrok.